News Ongoing Tracking Lapse in Google Search Console (8/24–8/25): Observations & Updates

 Our Current Hypothesis

 Given these patterns, the most plausible explanation seems to be a reporting issue within Search Console, similar to prior glitches that cause visible, but not real, drops.
 The timing aligns with known anomalies in GSC reporting and API disruptions.
-The apparent recovery beginning at 2 AM on 8/25 further supports the idea of a transient reporting artifact.
+The apparent recovery beginning at 2 AM on 8/25 further supports the idea of a temporary reporting glitch

 What We're Monitoring & Reporting